arapulido/katacoda-scenarios/datadog-operator/agents.md

 [...]
 ```

-The Datadog Operator makes it very easy to enable logs, APM and process monitoring.
+The Datadog Operator makes it very easy to enable logs and APM.
 Open the file called `dd-operator-configs/datadog-agent-agents.yaml`{{open}} and check how we have added an `apm` and a `log` sections to the `agent` section to enable those features.

 ```
 apm: